 In reply comments, CCTA attacks the foundation of the Commission's affordability analysis as uncertain and likely to produce affordability measurements that "ignore reality."
 CCTA selectively cites from the comments of other parties to assert that there is widely-held skepticism of the revised staff proposal's approach to assessing affordability.253 The original and revised staff proposals grant that there is inherent uncertainty to making calculations of the affordability of essential utility services.
-At no point have Commission staff or stakeholders blinded themselves to the idea that the Commission's affordability analysis would rely on data with certain limitations.
-The Commission staff's transparency on this point is a matter of record, as is their determination to propose a framework that reasonably measures the affordability of essential utility services in spite of these limitations.
+At no point have Commission staff or stakeholders blinded themselves to the idea that the Commission staff's transparency on this point is a matter of record, as is their determination to propose a framework that reasonably measures the affordability of essential utility services in spite of these limitations.